sjbennett123/polarlarp/content/current_writeups/_index.md

        *All those entering the Town of Stonewood, Barony of Woodhaven will abide by the laws set forth herein*

        - Absolutely No alchemy will be permitted inside the Town walls and perimeter.
-All individuals displaying charged hands will be arrested
+All individuals displaying charged hands will be arrested.

        - All weapons will be sheathed within the Town walls and perimeter.
-All offenders will be arrested
+All offenders will be arrested.

        - The Town has a strict curfew of 10pm.
-All those found violating this will be arrested
+All those found violating this will be arrested.

        - Letters of Authority will be awarded to those Nobility, Adventures, Guild Members, and Commoners at time of presentation as seen fit by a Member of the Baronial House and/or Applicable Higher Noble station.